UCLA-VAST/Bonsai/README.md

 # Bonsai
-This repository lists various fundamental merger tree configurations of Bonsai.
+This repository shows a simple demo of various fundamental merger tree configurations of Bonsai.

 ## Prerequisities